-Objectives Performance against objectives RESOURCING Continue to build a sustainable and reputable supply base to meet our increasingly complex requirements All trading divisions are progressing well on the building of a sustainable and reputable supply base.
+All trading divisions are progressing well on the building of a sustainable and reputable supply base.
 Improvements have generally been noted in supplier grading and delivery performance.
 Increased supplier visibility, quick response model, Sedex and ETI initiatives have progressed as expected with 80% of mrp, mrpHome and Sheet Street trade suppliers being members at the year end.
 This imperative is expected to span a number of years.
 The process has commenced in mrpSport and Miladys.
 The Supplier Code of Conduct has been aligned with the ETI Base Code and all suppliers are required to uphold the spirit of the code.
-Achieve consistent progress on factory direct and trading relationships Direct imports are tracking well within divisional targets, with factory direct imports having increased from 9.9% to 20.1% of the total order book during the year.
+Direct imports are tracking well within divisional targets, with factory direct imports having increased from 9.9% to 20.1% of the total order book during the year.
 (45% of mrp's imported merchandise).
-95% of imported merchandise to be factory direct by F2020 Future objective SUPPLY CHAIN Optimal international logistics network blueprint established (including consolidation centres, bond store utilisation and direct shipments, reduction of double duties) Bond store is currently more efficient due to increased volumes.
+Future objective Bond store is currently more efficient due to increased volumes.
 The 2015 target of foreign stores incurring single duty on 17% of inputs has been achieved.
-Conduct limited tests of direct shipments from China to Nigeria Direct shipment to Nigeria tested.
+Direct shipment to Nigeria tested.
 The test was successful, but will not be rolled out until there are sufficient volumes.
-Reduce lead time to Nigeria and Ghana Lead time reduced by 56 days due to improved documentation and processes at origin and destination.
-Establish the potential of bringing the fulfilment of online sales in-house All divisions with an online offering will be testing store fulfilment in the new financial year.
-DISTRIBUTION CENTRE Obtain necessary approvals for new DC and achieve project milestones All necessary approvals have been obtained.
-New DC to be operational in August 2017 Construction is expected to commence in June 2015, with completion by May 2017 and all divisions operating from the new DC by August 2017.
+Lead time reduced by 56 days due to improved documentation and processes at origin and destination.
+All divisions with an online offering will be testing store fulfilment in the new financial year.
+All necessary approvals have been obtained.
+Construction is expected to commence in June 2015, with completion by May 2017 and all divisions operating from the new DC by August 2017.
 Plans are in place to handle the December 2016 festive season peak.